NHERI-SimCenter/SimCenterBootcamp2020/sphynx/source/TACC.rst

 Later in week 2, we will be using the Tapis restful API to interact with TACC.
 By end of the session you will be able to do more with designsafe than any civil engineer not working for designsafe as we will be using the file systems, building apps and launching them on frontera using tapis from our desktop terminals.

-before the session i need you to install tapis-cli on your systems. it is code developed in python that makes calling tapis from the command line.
+Before the session we need you to install tapis-cli on your systems.
+It is code developed in python that allows us to interact with TACC by calling tapis from the command line.

-it is installed through pip:
+It is installed through pip:

 .. code::